 After this regulated abstinence, it is advised to gradually add water and soft, soft foods such as rice, roasted chicken, and low-fat or non-fat cottage cheese.

 You should contact your vet before you feed the bland eating plan.
 Roasted chicken has no fat and should be cooked without skin or seasoning.
-Please don’t give your Frenchie the food he’s sensitive to and only feed a balanced healthy diet.
+Please don’t give your Frenchie the food he’s sensitive to; only feed him a balanced healthy diet.
 When your French Bulldog is on a specific allergen-free diet and vomits, the vet may suggest that you have them fast for a long time and only give limited amounts of their regular food.

 Preventing Your French Bulldog From Throwing Up.